vjeai09/vjeai09/README.md

 ## 🛠️ About Me

-With **20+ years of real-world experience**, including 16 years in a global MNC bank, I bring **practical, industry-tested expertise**.
+With **20+ years of real-world experience**, I bring **practical, industry-tested expertise**.
 My mission is to help IT leaders and professionals get hands-on again and **transition into cloud-native and AI-driven roles**.

 ### ✅ Real Projects I’ve Delivered